kamathhrishi/kamathhrishi1.github.io/_posts/2021-02-22-Private_pandas.md.md

 df.columns
 ```

-<p style="text-align:justify">Executes describe remotely , which returns a pointer and gets underlying value of it when get() is called.
+<p style="text-align:justify">Executes describe remotely, which returns a pointer and gets underlying value of it when get() is called.
 Describe is an aggregate query so the analyst is permitted to see the result. </p>
 ``` python
 df.describe().get()
 ```

-Calculates mean , standard deviation and sum.
+Calculates mean, standard deviation and sum.
 ``` python
 df['carrots_eaten'].mean().get()
 ```